danmeltwater/graphql-spring-mutation/README.md

 By default, the data.sql script executes before Hibernate initialization.
-As we're relying on Hibernate to create table, we need to set `spring.jpa.defer-datasource-initialization=true` For production application think of using tools like Flyway or Liquibase.
+As we're relying on Hibernate to create table, we need to set `spring.jpa.defer-datasource-initialization=true`